Left-Bank uprising: Sukhoviy–Doroshenko conflict

-Petro Sukhovy rose to power in the right bank, supported by Krim-Giray, getting into conflict with Petro Doroshenko, who was supported by Ivan Sirko.
+Petro Sukhovy rose to power in the right bank, supported by Krim-Giray, who was dissatisfied by the passive Cossack attacks during the clashes with Romodanovsky.
+He got into a conflict with Petro Doroshenko, who was supported by Ivan Sirko.
+According to Samiylo Velychko, after defeating the Russians at Hayvoron, Sukhoviy with his Tatar allies went to the Right-bank Ukraine while sacking Lubny and Lokhvytsia on the Left bank.
 Sukhovy and Doroshenko ultimately clashed at Chyhyryn from December 1668 to January 1669, ending with Doroshenko's victory after his ally Sirko defeated Sukhovy and his Tatar allies at the town of Olkhovets.